Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 Email

-National campaign for doctoral contracts with disabilities 2023
+National campaign for doctoral contracts for people with disabilities 2025

-Are you a student holding a Master's degree or enrolled in a Master's program or equivalent, and are you a beneficiary of the employment obligation*?
-Do you wish to continue or resume your studies in a doctoral program?
+Are you a student with a master's degree or enrolled in a master's program or equivalent, and eligible for mandatory employment?
+Would you like to continue or resume your studies at the doctoral level?

-Since 2011, the Ministry of Higher Education and Research has been implementing a plan to award doctoral contracts to students with disabilities.
+Since 2011, the Ministry of Higher Education and Research implementing a plan to allocatedoctoral contracts reserved for students with disabilities.

-The University of Montpellier attaches great importance to the inclusion of people with disabilities, and is involved in the "PhD with disabilities 2023" campaign, thus showing its support for students with a Master's degree (or registered in a Master's program or equivalent), presenting a thesis project and recognized as beneficiaries of the employment obligation (BOE).
+The University of Montpellier attaches great importance to efforts to promote the inclusion of people with disabilities.
+It is involved in the "doctorat handicap" campaign and thus demonstrates its support for students who hold a Master's degree (or are enrolled in a Master's program or equivalent), have a thesis project, and are recognized as beneficiaries of the employment obligation (BOE).

-In addition, the University of Montpellier is committed to financing a doctoral contract for disabled students from its own resources, in accordance with the provisions of the institution's multi-year Disability Master Plan.
+In addition, the University of Montpellier is committed to funding a doctoral contract for people with disabilities from its own resources, in accordance with the provisions set out in the institution's multi-year Disability Master Plan.

-The doctorate must be carried out in a research structure for which the University of Montpellier is the supervisor.
-Students must register for a PhD at the University of Montpellier in one of the 9 doctoral schools.
-An information sheet indicates the research units and doctoral specialties prepared at the UM.
+The doctoral program must be carried out within a research structure supervised by the University of Montpellier.
+Students must enroll in a doctoral program at the University of Montpellier in one of the nine doctoral schools.
+Aninformation sheetlists the research units and doctoral specializations available at UM.

-- Interested candidates should contact the Handiversity Department before 17/02/2023, deadline, which will assist them in putting together their application:
+Interested candidates must contact the Handiversité service before March 7, 2025, the deadline, which will assist them in putting together their application:

 Contact: